Harold Ockenga: Neo-Evangelical Social Engagement

-Towards the end of the Second World War, Ockenga founded War Relief and the War Relief Commission (1944) to deal with the situation abroad.
-He believed that Neo-Evangelicalism would lack credibility if Christians did not meet the physical needs of those who desperately needed assistance and only preached a spiritual Gospel.
+Toward the end of the Second World War, Ockenga founded War Relief and the War Relief Commission (1944) to deal with the situation abroad.
+He believed that Neo-Evangelicalism would lack credibility if Christians preached only a spiritual Gospel and failed to meet the physical needs of those who desperately needed assistance.
 War Relief later became World Relief.

 Neo-Evangelical Education

-In an effort to redress these concerns Ockenga and J. Elwin Wright of the New England Fellowship planned the establishing of a new organisation known as the National Association of Evangelicals.
+In an effort to address these concerns Ockenga and J. Elwin Wright of the New England Fellowship planned the establishing of a new organization known as the National Association of Evangelicals.
 Ockenga served as its founding president from 1942-1944.
 Those affiliated with the association were interested in maintaining many of the biblical concerns that militant fundamentalists held to.
 However they also sought to reform fundamentalism from what they perceived as its anti-cultural and anti-intellectual tendencies.

 Another indicator of the effort to reform fundamentalism is located in the efforts of the founding fathers of Fuller Theological Seminary in Pasadena, California.
 The seminary was initially conceived of as the Evangelical Caltech, where excellence in scholarship would dovetail with faithfulness to orthodox Protestant beliefs, and yield a renovation of western culture from secular unbelief.
 The seminary would become a launching pad for a new generation of zealous evangelicals who would rigorously engage in critical dialogue with Liberal theology and modern secular thought, as well as cultivating skills in those who would propel mass evangelism and worldwide missions.
 The principal founding figures of Fuller Seminary included Charles E. Fuller (radio evangelist), Ockenga, Carl Henry, and Harold Lindsell.

 The seminary opened in September 1947, and Ockenga was appointed seminary president.
-However, Ockenga was reluctant to relinquish his pastoral post and so much to the chagrin of his seminary colleagues he served as president in absentia from 1947-54.
+However, Ockenga was reluctant to relinquish his pastoral post and so, much to the chagrin of his seminary colleagues, he served as president in absentia from 1947 until 1954.
 He was succeeded by Edward John Carnell.
-Ockenga resumed his post as president in absentia from 1960-63 following Carnell's resignation.
+Ockenga resumed his post as president in absentia from 1960 until 1963 following Carnell's resignation.